sayuricerna/sayuricerna/README.md

 # Sayuri Melina
 ## Hi there 👋

-### Software Engineer, Technical Writer & swimmer.
+### Software Engineer, Technical Writer & Swimmer.

 There is not even a single day when I'm not learning new things.